-Welcome to a K3 seminar with Joshka Wessels, Senior Lecturer in Communication for Development, K3.
+Welcome to a K3 seminar with Joshka Wessels, Senior Lecturer in Communication for Development, K3

-Below you will find an abstract for the talk.
+Below is an abstract for the seminar.